dive-into-machine-learning/dive-into-machine-learning/README.md

 It's helpful if you decide on a pet project to play around with, as you go, so you have a way to apply your knowledge.
 You could use one of these [Awesome Public Datasets](https://github.com/caesar0301/awesome-public-datasets).
 And remember, IPython Notebook is your friend.

-Also, the book _[Elements of Statistical Learning](http://statweb.stanford.edu/~tibs/ElemStatLearn/)_ comes up frequently, but is usually referred to as a "reference" not an introduction.
-(Here's some [context for this recommendation](https://www.quora.com/How-do-I-learn-machine-learning-1/answer/Xavier-Amatriain).)
-This book is free, so download or bookmark it!
+Also, you should grab an in-depth textbook to use as a reference.
+The two best options are [_Understanding Machine Learning_](http://www.cs.huji.ac.il/~shais/UnderstandingMachineLearning/copy.html) and _[Elements of Statistical Learning](http://statweb.stanford.edu/~tibs/ElemStatLearn/)_.
+You'll see these recommended as reference textbooks.
+[I favor _UML_, but here's context and comparison.](https://github.com/hangtwenty/dive-into-machine-learning/issues/29) Download both books, they're free.

-[Ray Li's review of this course](http://rayli.net/blog/data/coursera-machine-learning-review/) has some helpful tips for completing this course on a busy schedule.
+Busy schedule?
+Read [Ray Li's review of this course](http://rayli.net/blog/data/coursera-machine-learning-review/) for some helpful tips.

 ## Other courses

 Here are some other free online courses I've seen recommended.
 (Machine Learning, Data Science, and related topics.)

 * [Machine Learning](https://www.coursera.org/course/machlearning) by Prof. Pedro Domingos of the University of Washington.
 Domingos wrote the paper ["A Few Useful Things to Know About Machine Learning"](https://homes.cs.washington.edu/~pedrod/papers/cacm12.pdf), from earlier in this guide.
 (Thanks to [paperwork on Hacker News.](https://news.ycombinator.com/item?id=9563501))
 * Data science courses as IPython Notebooks: